SatishDasam/github-slideshow/_posts/0000-01-02-SatishDasam.md

 layout: slide
 title: "Welcome to our Satish Dasam's slide!"
 ---
-This is my awesome slide slide
+This is my awesome slide slide :tada:
 Use the left arrow to go back!